kentor/www.kentor.dev/posts/2014-05-31-clipping-backgrounds-with-css-masks.md

   margin: 20px;
 "></div>

-Since we only have the single ness image to work with, which by itself isn't enough to recreate the mask image above, we use multiple images and compose them into one mask image.
+Since we only have the single ness image to work with, which by itself isn’t enough to recreate the mask image above, we use multiple images and compose them into one mask image.
 In the stylesheet, we specifiy two images to use as the mask.
 The first is the ness image, and the second is an image that is opaque everywhere (achieved by using a gradient with only red color stops).

 The browser composes the final mask image by operating on those images right to left.
-We start with the all red image since that's the rightmost image specified in the `-webkit-mask-image` property.
+We start with the all red image since that’s the rightmost image specified in the `-webkit-mask-image` property.
 We then compose the ness image on top of this red image, following the composition directive `xor` specified in the `-webkit-mask-composite` property.
 The `xor` composition directive tells the